The Incredible Hulk (1996 TV series)

 The Incredible Hulk is an American animated television series starring the Marvel Comics character the Hulk.
-It ran two seasons, for 21 episodes, on the television network UPN from 1996 to 1997.
-Lou Ferrigno, who portrayed the Hulk on the live-action TV series from 1978 to 1982, provided the Hulk's voice.
+It aired for two seasons (21 episodes) on UPN from 1996 to 1997.
+Lou Ferrigno, who had portrayed the Hulk on the live-action TV series from 1978 to 1982, had provided the Hulk's voice.

-The show often featured cameo appearances by characters from other Marvel cartoons of the period.
-In the second season, the show's format, after UPN decided that season one was too dark, was changed, and to give "female viewers a chance", the network ordered that She-Hulk be made a regular co-star, as a result; the series was officially renamed The Incredible Hulk and She-Hulk for the second season.
-The second season also featured Grey Hulk, who previously made two cameo appearances in the first season.
+The show had often featured cameo appearances by characters from other Marvel cartoons of the period.
+In the second season, the show's format, after UPN decided that season one was too dark, was changed and to give "female viewers a chance", the network had ordered that She-Hulk be made a regular co-star - as a result, the series was officially renamed The Incredible Hulk and She-Hulk for the second season.
+The second season had also featured Grey Hulk, who previously made two cameo appearances in the first season.